 Schedule a free consultation today to see if dry needling is recommended for you!

 IASTM helps restore normal tissue patterns and improve mobility and function.
 If you suffer from ligament sprains, fasciitis, tight muscles, pain near tendon insertions (think rotator cuff, hips, or knees), or have undergone surgical procedures (leading to scar tissue) than you are likely a good candidate for this type of care.
-Treatment typically consists of 4 to 6 sessions for the best outcome.
+Treatment typically consists of 4 to 8 sessions for the best outcome.
 Schedule an appointment to meet with the doctor and learn more.